ptabasso2/springtest4/README.md

-## Tracer switch example with a Spring Boot application
+## Manual tracing example based on opentracing with a Spring Boot application

 ### Introduction